aaronlifton/rails-debate/README.md

 rails-debate
 ============

 User-driven debate site built with Ruby on Rails and jQuery.
 Users can create and reply to arguments and join sides.
-Easily deployed on Heroku after resolving gem dependencies.
+Deployable on Heroku after resolving gem dependencies.

->adversus solem ne loquitor

 Required gems:
 * 'rails', '3.0.3'